EasyCorp/EasyAdminBundle/README.md

     # ...
 ```

+If any of the fields is an association with another entity, the form will
+display it as a `<select>` list.
+The values displayed in this list will be the
+values returned by the special `__toString()` method.
+Define this method in all
+your entities to avoid errors and to define the textual representation of the
+entity.

 ### Customize the Order of the Fields Displayed in Forms

 By default, forms show their fields in the same order as they were defined in